agro23/track-suggester/README.md

 ## Setup/Installation Requirements

-* Download the repository and connect to them via your browser.
+* Download the repository and connect to the index.html file via your browser.
 This project will have a little bit of CSS but nothing every browser won't render.
 Most of the files will call out to the main Bootstrap CDN location

 ## Known Bugs